David Kirk (activist): Emmaus House

 He established Emmaus House in the mid-1960s, on East 116th Street in Manhattan, New York.
 It was conceived not as a shelter but as a community for the city’s homeless men and women and was modeled on the Emmaus movement, begun in France after World War II to aid the poor.

 Not long after it began, Emmaus House moved to 160 West 120th Street.
 In the mid-1980s, it moved again, into the former Charles Hotel on Lexington Avenue at 124th Street in Harlem.
 The building had long been known as a haven for drug dealers and prostitutes.
 Kirk's operation provided long-term housing to more than 70 people, and its community kitchen served 500 lunches a day.
 It also offered a variety of programs, from teaching job skills like woodworking to providing social services for drug addicts and persons with AIDS.
 Each resident was paid the same weekly stipend as Kirk himself ($25).

 After 2001, Emmaus House moved back at its former location on West 120th Street, which can house up to 15 people.

 Orthodoxy

 In 2004, near the end of his life, Kirk converted to Eastern Orthodoxy, joining the Orthodox Church in America (an offshoot of the Russian Orthodox Church) while remaining a priest.
-He became a member of the Orthodox Peace Fellowship and began to collaborate with Dr. Albert J. Raboteau, an African American history professor in New York (and a fellow convert from Catholicism to Orthodoxy).
+He became a member of the Orthodox Peace Fellowship and began to collaborate with Albert J. Raboteau, an African American history professor in New York (and a fellow convert from Catholicism to Orthodoxy).